dcmaglione/dcmaglione/README.md

 systems and development.
 In CS, my passions are software development, IT operations, GNU/Linux, and open-source software.
 Below is a little more about me, and what I'm up to!

-- Seeking part-time employment for Spring '22 and currently aspiring to be a Software or DevOps Engineer.
+- Aspiring to be a Software or DevOps Engineer.
 - Completing an accelerated Master's in Computer Science.
-- Serving as the current Director of Recruitment for BU Upsilon Pi Epsilon ([UPE](https://upe.bu.edu/)).
+- Serving as the current President of ([BUILDS](builds.cc)).

 When I'm not programming, you'll find me spending time with friends, skateboarding around the city, reading a good book, or enjoying a nice cup of coffee (sometimes tea).